9 Popular Hypoallergenic Cat Breeds

 The Sphynx is a medium-sized cat weighing 6-14 pounds with a life expectancy of 9-15 years.
 The cat is social, curious, and playful.

 In terms of beauty, not many are fond of them aesthetically.
 After all, beauty is in the eyes of the beholder.
-Nevertheless, there are cute in their way, lively, and love cuddling.
+Nevertheless, they are cute in their way, lively, and love cuddling.

-They are thought to be one of the hypoallergenic cat breeds because they have almost none existent hair.
-But as we examined earlier in this article, hair is just a carrier of the allergic protein.
-The leading cause of the allergic reaction is the protein Fel d1 which every cat produces.
+They are thought to be one of the hypoallergenic cat breeds because they have almost non-existent hair.
+However, as we examined earlier in this article, hair is just a carrier of the allergic protein.
+The leading cause of the allergic reaction is the protein Fel d1 every cat produces.

-The Sphynx’s lack of fur means fewer places for the Fel d1 irritating allergens to get stuck and hence a good choice for people with allergies since they don’t leave hair behind wherever they go.
+The Sphynx’s lack of fur means fewer places for the Fel d1 irritating allergens to get stuck, and hence, it is a good choice for people with allergies since they don’t leave hair behind wherever they go.

-Nevertheless, the cat still requires regular baths to keep oil buildup to a minimum.
+Nevertheless, the cat still requires regular baths to keep oil buildup minimal.
 Bathing also helps minimize the amount of pet dander they produce.

 7. Balinese